Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 Ramani said Russia’s goal was the de facto partition of Libya, giving it influence in the east.

-“Now that Hifter is on the retreat, Russia's use of air power can only at best stall Turkey and the GNA’s advance, so Russia is using its military operations to buy time to bring Hifter to the negotiating table,” he said.
+“Now that Hifter is on the retreat, Russia’s use of air power can only at best stall Turkey and the GNA’s advance, so Russia is using its military operations to buy time to bring Hifter to the negotiating table,” he said, referring to the U.N.-backed Government of National Accord.

-Russia’s goal, he added, is a three-way play: have sanctions lifted on Hifter’s forces, have him recognize the U.N.-installed government in Tripoli and “institutionalize Hifter's hegemony over eastern Libya,” which could open the way for Russia energy deals.
+Russia’s goal, he added, is a three-way play: have sanctions lifted on Hifter’s forces, have him recognize the U.N.-installed government in Tripoli and “institutionalize Hifter’s hegemony over eastern Libya,” which could open the way for Russian energy deals.

 Where does diplomacy stand?